LLNL/axom/src/axom/mint/docs/sphinx/sections/getting_started.rst

     the implementation of various computational kernels that are both *mesh-agnostic* and *device-agnostic*.
-Both kernels discussed in this example do not make any assumptions about the underlying mesh type or the target execution device, e.g., CPU or GPU.
+Both kernels discussed in this example do not make any assumptions about the underlying mesh type or the target execution device, e.g. CPU or GPU.
 Consequently, the same implementation can operate on any of the supported :ref:`MeshTypes` and run in parallel on all execution devices supported through `RAJA`_.